salt-die/Snippets/README.md

 * modular_arithmetic_on_circle illustrates some nice patterns from connecting points on a circle

 * game_of_life_averages.py is the game of life, but new cells are the average color of their parents

+* pendulums.py demonstrates pendulum "waves" that appear when pendulums have different lengths